miladmofidi/CsvToRestCall_Processor/README.md

 # Csv To RestCall Processor
-This application reads CSV file and calls secured REST API for each row
+This applications reads CSV file and call secured REST API With Auth2 for each